 1 brown onion, finely chopped

-2 medium sized white eggplants, or one large purple eggplant, cut into 2cm cubes
+2 medium sized white eggplants, 3 lebanese eggplants, or one large purple eggplant, cut into 2cm cubes (whatever you have really)

 1 large red capsicum, diced into 2 cm pieces